 Attached vs. Detached

-It's been a long time since I drove through a newer housing development that didn't have garages attached to all of the houses.
+It's been a long time since we saw a newer housing development that didn't have garages attached to all of the houses.
 Attached garages offer a lot of convenience, especially in cold, wet weather, but they also severely limit the design options for the house and garage.
 If you are planning to build a garage, take some time to consider the benefits of separating the garage from the house.

 02 of 08

 In new home construction in recent years, the standard house plan has a big garage facing the street, attached to the side of the house, with entry to the house requiring a tour of the laundry or utility room, often passing a small bathroom on the way.
 That nice entry out front gets very little day-to-day use.

 For a variety of reasons, this layout saves money.
 But is cutting costs in the primary entrance really a smart choice to make?
 A nicely designed mudroom, with good storage and a place to sit is certainly more welcoming and useful.

 In 1971, 18 percent of new homes in the United States had a one-car garage; 39 percent of them had garages big enough for two or more cars.
 By 2007, those numbers had been stood on their heads: 63 percent of new homes had two-car garages, 19 percent had garages for three or more cars, and only 7 percent had a one-car garage.